jsprdev/tp/docs/DeveloperGuide.md

 2. **Standardise reference to "Person" class in all application user-facing messages**

-Right now, EduTrakc sometimes refers to the ocntacts / objects being added or listed (or any equivalent operation acting on the Person class) as "persons"
+Right now, EduTrack sometimes refers to the contacts / objects being added or listed (or any equivalent operation acting on the Person class) as "persons"

 Example: A successful `findtag` command on a tag with 2 students tagged, displays